glpi-project/glpi/apirest.md

          ...
          ```

-   - *metacriteria* (optional): array of meta-criterion object to filter search.
+   - *metacriteria* (optional): array of meta-criterion objects to filter search.
 Optional.
                                  A meta search is a link with another itemtype (ex: Computer with softwares).
       Each meta-criterion object must provide:
          - *link*: logical operator in [AND, OR, AND NOT, AND NOT].
-Mandatory
+Mandatory.
          - *itemtype*: second itemtype to link.
-         - *field*: id of searchoptions.
+         - *field*: id of the searchoption.
          - *searchtype*: type of search in [contains, equals, notequals, lessthan, morethan, under, notunder].
-         - *value*: value to search.
+         - *value*: the value to search.

       Ex: